sketh444/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

-For this lab we will be creating an interactive Morpheus (from the Matrix) device that dispenses red or blue pills (Candy) based on the users choice.
-We will specifically be re-creating the scene below and using exact audio from the scene in our device.
+### interactive Morpheus (from the Matrix) device that dispenses red or blue pills (Candy) based on the users choice.
+#### We will specifically be re-creating the scene below and using exact audio from the scene in our device.

+**Major interaction involving the camera and the image recognition models we tried is to detect whether the user is holding a blue pill or a red pill, using the teachable machine. **

 https://user-images.githubusercontent.com/73661058/139364599-9e9ed69a-d9c1-4b22-b7e4-0f0195026e1e.mov

-Our device will be made up of a 3D printed Morpheus and cardboard box behind him to store the Pi, camera, motors, and pill dispensors.
+- Our device will be made up of a 3D printed Morpheus and cardboard box behind him to store the Pi, camera, motors, and pill dispensors.
-The way the interaction will work is when the device is turned on Morpheus will start speaking "This is your last chance, after this there is no turning back.
+- The way the interaction will work is when the device is turned on Morpheus will start speaking "This is your last chance, after this there is no turning back.
 You take the blue pill the story ends and you wake up in your bed and belive whatever you want to belive.
 You take the red pill you stay in wonderland and I show you how deep the rabit hole goes".
-This will promt the user to choose either a red or blue pill from Morpheus's hands.
-As the user picks up the pill from Morpheus's hands a camera in the back the box behind Morpheus will detect whether the pill selected is blue or red using a model we trained using trainable machines.
-Based on the users selection a candy pill will be despensed through a slide at the bottom of the device.
+- This will promt the user to choose either a red or blue pill from Morpheus's hands.
+- As the user picks up the pill from Morpheus's hands a camera in the back the box behind Morpheus will detect whether the pill selected is blue or red using a model we trained using trainable machines.
+- Based on the users selection a candy pill will be despensed through a slide at the bottom of the device.

-Device design plan:
+Device design:

 Front-